-As we navigate the current health crisis Orillia and Lake Country’s protected natural spaces provide local residents a perfect opportunity to enjoy the great outdoors and get a dose of fresh air this winter.
+Orillia and Lake Country’s protected natural spaces provide locals and visitors a perfect opportunity to enjoy the great outdoors and get a dose of fresh air this winter.

 Each of the following locations have unique characteristics that make them attractive to nature and outdoor recreation enthusiasts.